1958 Pacific typhoon season: Typhoon June

 Typhoon June existed from September 20 to September 22.
 Its track was somewhat similar to Hurricane Patsy in the 1959 Pacific hurricane season.

 JMA Tropical Storm Twenty-four

 Tropical Storm 24 existed from September 24 to September 29.

 Typhoon Kathy

 Typhoon Kathy developed just east of the Philippines on October 21.
 It moved across the islands and entered the South China Sea.
 There, the system strengthened, and subsequently dissipated on October 27.

 Typhoon Lorna

 Typhoon Lorna existed from October 23 to November 3.

 Typhoon Marie

 Typhoon Marie existed from October 26 to November 3.

-Typhoon Nancy
+Super Typhoon Nancy

 Typhoon Nancy developed near Palau on November 21.
 The system strengthened into a super typhoon, peaking with a minimum barometric pressure of 920 mbar.
 Nancy dissipated on November 26.

 Tropical Storm Pamela

 Tropical Storm Pamela existed from November 30 to December 4.

 Typhoon Olga

 Typhoon Olga existed from December 2 to December 8.